ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-12-02
+## 2024-12-14

-Reflecting on programming journey
+Exploring new technologies

-> First, solve the problem.
-Then, write the code.
+> Programming is the art of telling another human what one wants the computer to do.

 *Auto-generated commit for activity tracking*